Back to Index

 During the day, solar panels generate electricity, and any excess energy is typically sent back to the grid, often resulting in energy credits that reduce your electricity bill (Check out Net Metering).
 At night or during times when solar generation is low, homes can draw power from the grid as needed.

 However, if you are someone who wants to ensure your home has power during a grid outage, a battery backup system is essential.
 Even with a solar array installed, your home will not be able to function during a power outage unless you have a battery.
-This is primarily for safety reasons, as grid-tied solar systems are designed to shut down during outages to protect utility workers from electrical surges while they work on restoring power.
+This is primarily for safety reasons, as grid-tied solar systems are designed to shut down during outages to protect utility workers from electrical current while they work on restoring power.

 1. Power During Outages: In areas that experience frequent or prolonged power outages, having a battery backup ensures that essential appliances like refrigerators, heating systems, or medical devices can continue to function even when the grid is down.
 Without a battery, your solar system alone cannot keep your home powered in these situations.